Azure/azure-webpubsub/docs/concepts/overview.md

 #### Client roles

-Client roles only applies for the [`command.webpubsub.azure` subprotocol](#command_subprotocol).
+Client roles only applies for the [`json.webpubsub.azure.v1` subprotocol](#command_subprotocol).
 When the client is authed and connected, the roles of the client determine the actions the client has permissions to do:

 | Role | Permission |
 |---|---|